 Confirmation is not the end of church involvement for youth, but the beginning of a life of commitment to discipleship in the way of Jesus Christ.
 As such, we expect a level of involvement to begin now that would be consistent with adult Christian discipleship.

-Confirmation classes are held on select Sundays at church from 5--7:30pm.
-The first hour (5-6pm) is youth group activities with grades 6-8, and then from 6-7:30pm is class instruction.
+Confirmation classes are held on select Sundays at church from 6--7:30pm.

-All students in 6-8th grades are welcome to come to the youth group part, and all kids 7th-8th are welcome at the classes.
+All students in 7th-8th are welcome at the classes.
 See Pastor Lars if you're interested, have questions, or would like the schedule for the year.